ozan2003/rfc_reader/README.md

 ## Contributing

-Contributions are welcome, feel free to submit a Pull Request.
+I don't know very well about contribution/PR stuff.
+Contact me or create a issue if for any issues or suggestions.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.